-Each course may have only a lecture component or a lecture and tutorial component or a lecture and practicum component, or only practicum component.
+Each course may have only a lecture component or a lecture and tutorial component or a lecture and practicum component or a lecture, tutorial, and practicum component, or only practicum component.
 For example, a three-credit lecture course in a semester means three one-hour lectures per week with each one-hour lecture counted as one credit.
 In a semester of 15 weeks duration, a three-credit lecture course is equivalent to 45 hours of teaching.